 Schools and teachers: art for secondary schools and colleges

 The Oxford University Museum of Natural History offers a range of art focused resources and opportunities for visiting art groups.
-Booking is essential for all visiting groups including self-guided visits: please email to book a visit.
+Booking is essential for all visiting groups including self-guided visits.

 General and tailored sketchbook introductions

 If you bring a group to draw in the Museums, you may like to be welcomed with a 'Sketchbook Introduction'.
-The Art Education Officer will meet your group, give a brief introduction to the collections and building, show examples of artwork using museum sketchbooks, and give advice about the best techniques to use.
+An Education Officer will meet your group, give a brief introduction to the collections and building, show examples of artwork using museum sketchbooks, and give advice about the best techniques to use.
 Sketchbook introductions can be tailored to your theme, and last approximately 15-20 minutes.

 Popular art themes include: